thixotropist/bazel_compiler_modules/README.md

 7. Test the new modules to verify all desired files are present and nothing references host directories like `/usr/` or `/opt/riscv64`.
    This is usually an iterative process, especially making sure that all of the obscure files needed by the linker/loader are present and on a relative file path.
+8. Move the installation directory `/opt/riscv/` to `/opt/riscv_save` and `/opt/x86_64/` to `/opt/x86_64_save` before exercising the new
+   modules within Bazel.
+This helps test hermeticity, so that `bazel build` can never directly use the local compiler suite components.

 ## update the source directories